chrishic/AWS-certs/deep-dives/networking/README.md

 		- AWS-provided network connectivity between two VPCs
 		- Uses AWS backbone without going over internet
 		- Does not support transitive peering
+			- i.e. if VPC A is peered to VPC B, and VPC B is peered to VPC C, then VPC A *cannot* talk to VPC C thru VPC B
 		- How to setup:
 			- VPC Peering request is made
 			- Accepter accepts request